kirkrudolph/esp-osqp-demo/README.md

 # ESP OSQP Benchmarking
 [OSQP](https://osqp.org/) is an open-source, efficient, and robust numerical optimization package for solving convex quadratic programs.

 This repository is an example of how to implement OSQP on an embedded controller for model predictive control (MPC).
+Four sets of hardware were benchmarked:
+1. ESP32 (microcontroller)
+2. Raspberry Pi 3B (soc)
+3. Intel i5 (desktop)
+4. Intel i7 (laptop)

 ## Generating New MPC Code
 1. MPC problem is designed in a high level language (MATLAB or Python).
 For multiple MPC examples, see [kirkrudolph/osqp-python](https://github.com/kirkrudolph/osqp-python).
 The python interface is capable of running a closed-loop simulation with the MPC controller as well as generating a solver in c code for the specific problem.